Business

 If you don't have those things, Stripe offers Stripe Atlas — incorporate a Delaware LLC, get a US bank account, and you're in.
 That costs $500 to set up, ~$700/year to maintain, plus accountant fees for a US tax return you wouldn't otherwise file.
 You're paying $1,500+ annually for the privilege of accepting payments.

-PayPal is similar but worse, because PayPal can freeze your account at any moment for any reason, and as a non-US user you have effectively zero recourse.
-(Search "PayPal froze my account freelancer" on Reddit and grab a coffee.
+PayPal is similar but worse: PayPal can put accounts into a review and hold balances during it, and as a non-US user you have effectively limited recourse.
+(Search Reddit threads about PayPal reviews for non-US freelancers and grab a coffee.
 You'll be reading for a while.)

 The Wise/Payoneer route is one notch better.
 You get a US-style account number, can receive USD wires, and convert to your local currency.
 But the receiving country's exchange rate and the platform's FX margin together typically eat 3–6% per transaction, on top of Stripe or PayPal's fees on the other side.